renzxl/logintest/readme.md

 ## Acknowledgments

 * Hat's off to Joe Eames.
-In my opinion, he developed one of the best plural sight classes that can easily be followed.Hat tip to anyone who's code was used
+In my opinion, he developed one of the best plural sight classes that can easily be followed.
-* Joe used MongDB instead of PostgreSQL.
-He highlights areas where the video instructions no longer matches new versions of
+* Joe used MongDB  and I modified things to use PostgreSQL.
+He did a great job highlighting areas that
-* packages.
-The course is about 4 hours, but well worth the time.
-If you follow along, it will take you well north of 4 hours
+* needed to be changed due to updates to various javascript files.
-* with typos and just trying to understand how the application works.
-If you are familiar with NodeJS, you be able
+*
-* to complete the class much faster.
+* The course is about 4 hours, but well worth the time.
 Link to course: https://app.pluralsight.com/library/courses/building-angularjs-nodejs-apps-mean/table-of-contents